CoreumFoundation/CoreDEX-API/README.md

 ### First start

 On the first start, the process will start scanning from block 1 in the chain.
 So catching up is going to take a while.
-If you however want to get to just current, you can set the state in the database to the current block number.
+If you, however, want to get to just current, you can set the state in the database to the current block number.

 Steps to do this are: